 In this Part —

-“date of issue”, in relation to a permit, means the day on which the permit is issued;
+date of issue, in relation to a permit, means the day on which the permit is issued;

-“issuing officer” means the mining registrar or the holder of the office referred to in regulation 4B;
+issuing officer means the mining registrar or the holder of the office referred to in regulation 4B;

-“licensee statement”, in relation to land, means a statement made in relation to the land under regulation 4H;
+licensee statement, in relation to land, means a statement made in relation to the land under regulation 4H;

-“permit” means a permit under section 20A;
+permit means a permit under section 20A;

-“permit holder”, in relation to a permit, means the person who is or was the holder of the permit;
+permit holder, in relation to a permit, means the person who is or was the holder of the permit;

-“relevant exploration licence”, in relation to an application for a permit in respect of land, or a permit issued in respect of land, means the exploration licence that was in force for the land when the application was made or the permit was issued.
+relevant exploration licence, in relation to an application for a permit in respect of land, or a permit issued in respect of land, means the exploration licence that was in force for the land when the application was made or the permit was issued.

 [Regulation 4A inserted in Gazette 2 Feb 2001 p.
 705.]